giridhar7632/parallaxEffect/README.md

 parallax('.l1', window.scrollY, 0.5)
 parallax('.l3', window.scrollY, -0.5)
 ```
-For faster speeds the `speed` will be positive and for slower speeds it should be negative.
+For faster speeds the `speed` will be positive and for slower speeds it should be negative.<br>
-In the above code, we are adding faster speed to `l1` and slower to `l3`.<br> So finally look at the output and scroll.
-You can see that `l1` will move faster i.e., upwards (0.5 times the normal speed), `l3` will move slower i.e., downwards and the one with `no-effect` or `l2` will move with normal speed.<br>
+In the above code, we are adding faster speed to `l1` and slower to `l3`.
+That means if you scroll `100px` upwards, the faster layer scrolls `110px` upwards and the slower layer scrolls somewhat about `90px`.<br> So finally look at the output and scroll.<br>
 Your final page will look something [like this](https://parallax-effect.giridharhackclu.repl.co/).<br>
 Try changing the speed to `1` and observe what happens to each layer and think why it happens.
 You can check the answer [here](#Speed-1).<br>
 That's it!
 You can add any number of layers for the document and call the `parallax` function.
 This is the *parallax effect*.